 Ideadvance is part of WEDC’s effort to expand collaboration with the UW System, business leaders and others throughout the state.
 Through their special S3 initiative, WEDC is removing commercialization barriers by providing financial and operational assistance for business startup and seed-funding challenges.

 “Ideadvance is a critical tool for moving ideas from the academic setting and into the business world,” said Aaron Hagar, vice president of entrepreneurship and innovation for WEDC, the state’s lead economic development organization.
 “Many of the participants are students, faculty and staff that don’t have business experience or training necessary to successfully capitalize on their innovations and creativity.
 The academic environment is very different from the world of startups, and Ideadvance helps to bridge the gap that often prevents good ideas from becoming successful businesses.”

 To apply, go to .
 For more information, contact Idella Yamben, New Idea Concierge, at firstname.lastname@example.org or 608-263-3315.

 About The Center for Technology Commercialization

-The Center for Technology Commercialization is a unit in the University of Wisconsin-Extension’s Division for Business and Entrepreneurship.
+The Center for Technology Commercialization is a unit in the University of Wisconsin System Administration’s Institute for Business & Entrepreneurship.
 CTC provides one-on-one expert consulting to early-stage emerging technology businesses throughout Wisconsin.
 CTC has collaborated in acquiring more than $100 million in federal and other funding for clients.
-Learn more at www.wisconsinsbir.org; follow @WisconsinCTC on Twitter.
+Learn more at www.wisconsinctc.org; follow @WisconsinCTC on Twitter.

 About The Wisconsin Economic Development Corporation